Spiked eigenvalues of high-dimensional sample autocovariance matrices: CLT and applications: Model Setting

 \subsection{Assumptions}

-The asymptotic properties of empirical spiked eigenvalues $\lambda_i$ with $i=1, 2, \ldots, K$ mainly depend on five criteria below \begin{enumerate} \item[(1).]\textbf{Factor strength}: $\sigma_i^2, i=1, 2, \ldots, K$, which are the variances of factors (before normalization). \item[(2).]\textbf{Spikeness}: $\mu_i, i=1, 2, \ldots, K$, which are spiked eigenvalues of the population matrix $\Sigma_{\yy}\Sigma_{\yy}^{\top}$. \item[(3).]\textbf{Time lag}: $\tau$, which is allowed to be fixed or tend to infinity. \item [(4).]\textbf{The number of factors}: $K$, which could be fixed or tending to infinity. \item[(5).]\textbf{The dimension and sample size}: $p$ and $T$, which tend to infinity simultaneously. \end{enumerate} Next, we impose some conditions related to these five criteria.
-Some discussions and justification are also presented.
+The asymptotic properties of empirical spiked eigenvalues $\lambda_i, i=1, 2, \ldots, K$ mainly depend on the following five types of parameters: \begin{enumerate} \item[(1).]\textbf{Factor strength} $(\sigma_i^2)_{i=1}^K$, which are the variances of factors (before normalization). \item[(2).]\textbf{Spikiness} $(\mu_i^2)_{i=1}^K$, which are spiked eigenvalues of the population matrix $\Sigma_{\yy}\Sigma_{\yy}^{\top}$. \item[(3).]\textbf{Time lag} $\tau$, which is allowed to be fixed or tend to infinity. \item [(4).]\textbf{The number of factors} $K$, which could be fixed or tending to infinity. \item[(5).]\textbf{The dimension and sample size}: $p$ and $T$, which tend to infinity simultaneously. \end{enumerate} Depending on the choices made on these parameter, the model could exhibit a wide range of different behaviours.
+Below we will detail the assumptions we made relating to these five types of parameters, together with some discussion and justifications on these choices.